LOADING ...

 ocean would go a hurt, but not defeated,

 giant clam.
-Ready to strike again opportunity
+Ready to again when opportunity

 was better.

-early pioneers and the settlers built little
+pioneers and the settlers built little houses

 out back.
 And late at night, maybe a kid would